AlexVallat/KeyLayoutAutoSwitch/README.md

 Translations may be submitted directly as pull-requests, or by attaching to an issue (and I will handle merging).

+KeyLayoutAutoSwitch will use the default windows locale, but this may be overridden by adding the command line parameter `--locale` (for example `KeyLayoutAutoSwitch.exe --locale en`)

 ## Donations
 Donations are very welcome, and may be made through PayPal by using the [Donate](http://keylayoutautoswitch.byalexv.co.uk/donate) link.
 Or you can send directly to me in any currency using <https://www.paypal.me/toalexv>.